ultracoolHub/brain-inspired-computing/README.md

-## Brain-inspired Computing Based on Machine Learning And Deep Learning:A Review
+## Human-computer Interaction for Brain-inspired Computing Based on Machine Learning And Deep Learning:A Review
-This is the repository of **brain-inspired-computing** which offers a thorough review of the current state of research concerning the application of brain-to-text models.
+This is the repository of **HCI for brain-inspired-computing** which offers a thorough review of the current state of research concerning the application of brain-to-text models.

-**Brain-inspired Computing Based on Machine Learning And Deep Learning:A Review**
+**Human-computer Interaction for Brain-inspired Computing Based on Machine Learning And Deep Learning:A Review**
 [Paper](http://arxiv.org/abs/2312.07213)

 [![arXiv](https://img.shields.io/badge/arXiv-2312.07213-b31b1b.svg)](http://arxiv.org/abs/2312.07213)